avalcarcel9/Website/content/about/index.md

 <br>

 If you couldn't tell from my captions, I also really love puns.
-All puns in this post are _italicize_.
+All puns in this post are in _italics_.
 Did you catch them all?